 Information for our Clients and Community Regarding the Coronavirus

-At Wasatch Mental Health, we are also seriously concerned about our staff, our clients, and the public.
-We have taken measures aimed at providing maximum safety for our staff and those we work with while also maintaining our commitment to provide services for our community.
+At Wasatch Behavioral Health, we are seriously concerned about the health of our staff, clients, and the general public.
+We are taking continued measures aimed at providing maximum safety for our staff and those we work with while also maintaining our commitment to provide services for our community.

 Our Buildings and Maintenance staff have been charged with additional cleaning and disinfecting measures at this time.